uf-mil-archive/PropaGator/server_interaction/readme.md

 # Usage

+Currently there is no launch file for the node that handles all the requests so it needs to be ran like so:

+    rosrun server_interaction json_server_node

 A FULL EXAMPLE OF USAGE IS FOUND IN THE test_main MISSION UNDER boat_launch.
 PLEASE refer to this example to see how everything works.

 When writing a mission that requires interaction with the server, one must import server interaction by: